ZoeLeBlanc/is578-intro-dh/_materials/intro_data_analysis/01-intro-text-analysis.md

 #### In Class Assignment

-Working in small groups, start experimenting with Voyant Tools and the various corpora.
+Working in small groups, start experimenting with Voyant Tools and the various corpora (again available at either our [GitHub repo](https://github.com/ZoeLeBlanc/is578-intro-dh/tree/gh-pages/public_course_data/data_analysis_examples) or [Google Drive folder](https://drive.google.com/drive/folders/1S0NuYbGvwHMXsl_5cEahlsjMSOm2pI3h?usp=sharing)).
 Try to answer the following questions:

 - How does the context of various tools change across the corpora?
+Are there any patterns that might be useful for understanding how these tools are utilized in DH?
 - How should this inform our understanding of the tool frequency?
+Is tool frequency a useful way for studying these abstracts or are there other approaches that might be more useful, like the topics or keywords?
 - How might we start updating our keywords or creating a controlled vocabulary based on these findings for DH Tools?
 - What are the limitations of this approach?
 What are the benefits?